• Skip to primary navigation

 Before you go off buying renters insurance all on your own, however, make sure to check with your car insurance company or your parents first.

-Check with Your Current Car Insurance Company First
+Check With Your Current Insurance Company First

-Ask Your School for Advice
+Ask Your School For Advice

 Some universities have relationships with insurance companies where students receive special discounts for dorm room renters insurance.

 Talk to someone who works in your residential life and housing office to find out more about this.
+Many schools will already recommend a service like GradGuard as part of the housing sign-up process.

 Now let’s talk about the best dorm room renters insurance you can invest in starting today.